Apart from climate research, I like thinking and talking about many other

 My first job was for a year at the Climatic Research Unit of the University of East Anglia at Norwich, with Phil Jones and Tom Wigley.
 I joined the climate change group, led by John Mitchell, at the Hadley Centre for Climate Prediction and Research soon after the Centre opened in 1990.
 I was joint coordinating lead author of the sea level chapter of the Third Assessment Report (2001) of Working Group 1 of the Intergovernmental Panel on Climate Change.
-During autumn 2001 I was a visiting scientist in the climate modelling group, led by Andrew Weaver, at the University of Victoria in Canada.
-In April 2003, I took a new post as a senior scientist in the climate division of the National Centre for Atmospheric Science, at the Department of Meteorology of the University of Reading, while continuing to work part-time as well in the Met Office Hadley Centre as a Research Fellow.
-I was given the personal title of professor by the University in May 2006.
-I was a lead author of the projections and ocean observations chapters and the technical summary of the IPCC WG1 Fourth Assessment Report (2007).
-In November 2009 I was awarded an Advanced Grant by the European Research Council for research on sea-level change, and I am serving as a lead author of the sea-level chapter of the IPCC WG1 Fifth Assessment Report (due to be published in September 2013).
+While continuing to work part-time in the Met Office Hadley Centre as a Science Fellow, I took a new post in April 2003 as a senior scientist in the climate programme of the National Centre for Atmospheric Science, at the Department of Meteorology of the University of Reading, with the title of professor from October 2006.
+I served as a lead author of the projections and ocean observations chapters and the technical summary of the IPCC WG1 Fourth Assessment Report (2007), and of the sea-level chapter and the technical summary of the IPCC WG1 Fifth Assessment Report (2013).